expert8101/image-converter-tools/README.md

 All these tools written in php with complete front end design.

 Installation:
-No need of database or just upload on live server or use localhost to run.
+No need of database, just upload on live server or use localhost to run.